quintende/redm-dev-containers/README.md

 ## Important Notes

-This repository / devcontainer only provides the CFX server and resource files.
-It does not contain a preconfigured, ready and bootstrapped game server.
-For set-up and configuration please refer to the [official documentation can be used](https://docs.fivem.net/docs/server-manual/setting-up-a-server-vanilla/#linux).
+This devcontainer only provides the CFX server and resource files.
+It does not contain a pre-configured and ready game server.
+For set-up and configuration please refer to the [official documentation](https://docs.fivem.net/docs/server-manual/setting-up-a-server-vanilla/#linux).

-Do note that some configuration needs to be changed from the default settings in order for it to work with GitHub Codespaces.
+**Do note** that some configuration needs to be changed from the defaults in order for it to work with GitHub Codespaces.
 These are as followed:

 ### Configuring endpoints in server.cfg